RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We attempt to illustrate difficulties around euthanasia by sharing these case studies below."

-She took this decision to the Court of Appeal who upheld the original decision.
+She took this decision to the Court of Appeal which upheld the original decision.
 She based her case principally on two types of assertion.

 - If she continued in the course of her MND she would suffer from severe pain and disability and distressing symptoms; undergo inhuman and degrading treatment; and would ultimately be compelled to endure her condition unrelieved.